 What if your first day at your dream job was in one of the most remote corners of the world, climbing unexplored mountains alongside some of the greatest names in your field?
-Being the newbie or having one on your team can present a challenge, but there’s a different perspective we can take when it comes to these new experiences that will leave us striving to be just like the “new kid”!
+Being the new kid or having one on your team can present a challenge, but there’s a different perspective we can take when it comes to these new experiences that will leave us striving to be just like the “new kid”!

 On this edition of Saturdays Around the World, we are heading out on an expedition to the wild mountains of Antarctica with a crew of legendary climbers.
 Some of whom you may recognize, like Alex Honnold, who the world watched perform an unbelievable feat of free solo climbing in the Academy Award-winning film, Free Solo.